Placed Fourth in Pithead Chapel‘s 2016 Larry Brown Short Story Award; published in Vol. 6, Issue 1: the contest issue

 A Lungful of Air

 The soft crash of waves moves away from the dock, the square platform in the middle of Crater Lake that’s held in place by a heavy chain connected to the slick wooden bottom and rooted deep in the muck twenty feet below.
-Alex sits closer to the shore, his palms flat on the rocking planks, as I sit with my knees up, elbows perched on them.
+Alex sits closer to the shore, his palms flat on the rocking planks, as I sit with my knees up, elbows perched.
 I glance behind me at powerboats humming across the water, the big brick houses across the lake from the state-owned stretch of sand, then turn my head to the beach, the girls sunning in their new bikinis, the clutter of guys drinking by the grill, Shana’s two kids in the water and her watching them from the little sandy crescent of the shore.

 I watch Shana, one hand blocking the sun from her eyes, and remember leaning on my kitchen counter finishing a Milky Way as she promised over the phone that there would be enough people here that I wouldn’t even have to look at Alex, and that she’d be sure to keep an eye on him to make sure he wasn’t bothering me.
 I hear laughter as the youngest kid, perched on a green inflatable crocodile, drifts to shore by the boat ramp and Shana pushes the float back out into the water.
 I wish it was shaped like something more docile—a duck or something.

 “It’s weird, huh, Mark?”
 Alex turns to me, his tricep flexing like it would when he used to bend over me in the bed of his dad’s Chevy.